awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

   + FreeBSD 11\.1\-RELEASE

-  + Windows Server 2012 R2
+  + Windows Server 2008 R2 or later

-  + Windows Server 2016

 + C5 instances support a maximum of 27 EBS volumes plus elastic network interface attachments\.
 For example, `c5.2xlarge` instances support four network interfaces\.
 Every instance has at least one network interface\.
 If you have a `c5.2xlarge` instance with three additional elastic network interface attachments, you can attach 24 EBS volumes to that instance\.

 + C5 instances should have acpid installed to support clean shutdown through API requests\.

++ ClassicLink is not supported for C5 instances—you cannot use ClassicLink to link your EC2\-Classic instances to C5 instances in your VPC\.

 + There is a limit on the total number of instances that you can launch in a region, and there are additional limits on some instance types\.
 For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)\.
 To request a limit increase, use the [Amazon EC2 Instance Request Form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.